databrickslabs/dolly/README.md

 ### Training on Other Instances

 A100 instance types are not available in all cloud regions, or can be hard to provision.
 Training is possible on other GPU instance types, for smaller Dolly model sizes, and with small modifications to reduce memory usage.
 These modifications are not optimal, but are simple to make.

+Select your GPU family type from the `gpu_family` widget and then run the rest of the code.
+A number of different options will be set for you to train the model for one of the following GPU types:
+- A100 (default)
+- V100
+- A10 (in progress, see below for manual configuration details)

 #### A10 GPUs